russel/Pi_Quadrature/README.md

     \pi = \fraction{4}{n} \sum_{i = 1}^{n} \fraction{1}{1 + (\fraction{i - 0.5}{n})^2}

-This summation can be partitioned into partial sums that are themselves summed.
-This is an embarrassingly parallel scatter/gather (aka farmer/worker) problem that can check scalability.
-If the speed of execution does not increase linearly with the number of processors available then there is an issue to investigate.
+This summation can be partitioned into partial sums that are then summed.
+This is an embarrassingly parallel, data parallel problem that can check scalability.
+As well as actual data parallel solutions there are some simple scatter/gather variants to highlight the use of other tools for concurrency and parallelism.
+In all cases, if the speed of execution does not increase linearly with the number of processors available, there is an issue to investigate.

 Various different idioms and techniques in the various languages are tried as part of showing which languages are better than others for this problem.
 Also the examples investigate the properties of, and